Vein05/url-shortener-go/README.md

 ## TODO

-- Create Custom words for the shortened urls
+- Create Custom words for the shortened urls + populate with the new logo
 - Make the frontend more clear and concise to work with.
-- Make a dynamic url handler in GO.
+- ~~Make a dynamic url handler in GO.~~
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.